Dhony Rahajoe

-Dhony Rahajoe (born 8 September 1966) is an Indonesian architect and a former real estate developer executive who is the Deputy Head of Nusantara Capital City Authority since 10 March 2022.
+Dhony Rahajoe (born 8 September 1966) is an Indonesian architect and a former real estate developer executive who is the Deputy Head of Nusantara Capital City Authority (OIKN) since 10 March 2022.
 He previously served as managing director, President Office of Sinar Mas Land, a pillar of Sinar Mas Group.
 He is a mastermind behind projects of Sinar Mas Land, including elite housings in Indonesia, and also smart cities, housings, industrial and commercial buildings, hotels, and resorts scattered from Asia to Europe.
-He also described as "a very low profile figure with extreme calm" and "had been not under spotlight of publicities".
+He was described as "a very low profile figure with extreme calm" and "had been not under spotlight of publicities".

 Early life and education

 Dhony born in Jakarta on 8 September 1966.
 He graduated from Architecture Department of Bandung Institute of Technology from Class of 1984.
+He later obtained Master of Business Administration degree from the Boston University.

 Career

 Dhony worked as architect for more than 20 years for PT Bumi Serpong Damai, the developer company of Bumi Serpong Damai (BSD City), a planned city built by Sinar Mas Group, before finally become a managing director of Sinar Mas Land in 2015.
 During his time in PT Bumi Serpong Damai, he is the lead architect and landscaper of BSD City.
 As he affiliated to BSD City, he also previously also consultant of State Secretary Pratikno and Minister of Public Works and Housing Basuki Hadimuljono, when two of them assigned by Joko Widodo to study about building new capital.

 Aside of being leader of Sinar Mas Land, Dhony also member of Board of Supervisors of Bandung Science Technology Institute, a private university in Bandung founded affiliated with Sinar Mas Group and feeder university of Bandung Institute of Technology.